crazier9527/Dozer/README.md

 </p>

 ## 🚀 Dozer
-Dozer lets you hide menu bar items to give your Mac a cleaner look.
+Dozer lets you hide status bar icons to give your Mac a cleaner look.

 ###### You might also like [FiScript](https://github.com/Mortennn/FiScript) which lets you execute custom scripts on your files/folders from the context menu in Finder.
 <p align="center">